ADVISEMENT is the process of fixing a student's IPS and assigning the subjects a student will take.

 Because manual registration is no longer being implemented, the students will receive only one batch number for round one of online enlistment.
 There is no batching for round two of online enlistment.
 To avoid confusion, please check your batch number and the corresponding batch schedule in your OBF email account.

 Manual registration has been replaced by the “2nd Round” of enlistment.
 This means that ALL SLOTS will be offered right away, contrary to manual registration where departments can only incrementally offer slots.
-In Round 2 of enlistment, all slots will be available.
+During Round 2 of enlistment, all slots will be available.

 HOWEVER, please note that you must only sign up for classes you are ELIGIBLE for (i.e., it’s in your IPS, or it’s a required subject).
 If you enlist and enroll in a class you are not eligible for, you will be asked to undergo a LOAD REVISION process.